Metricsebitda

 VC Analyst · Updated

-EBITDA is earnings before interest, taxes, depreciation, and amortization.
-The SEC defines it as net income (per GAAP) adjusted to add back those four items.
-It is a non-GAAP measure used as a proxy for operating cash profitability and as the denominator in EV/EBITDA valuation multiples.
+EBITDA is earnings before interest, taxes, depreciation, and amortization, calculated as net income adjusted to add back those four items.
+It is a non-statutory measure (not defined under IFRS, and treated as a non-GAAP measure under US rules) used as a proxy for operating cash profitability and as the denominator in EV/EBITDA valuation multiples.

 Formula